 I usually send this letter about five business days after the invoice’s due date (to give payment time to arrive) and keep sending similar wording once per week, if needed, throughout the month before the fee hits.

-“We have a statutory right under the Late Payment of Commercial Debts Regulations 2013 to add interest and late payment compensation to the sum outstanding.
+“In accordance with the Late Payment of Commercial Debts Regulations 2013, we are permitted to add interest and late payment compensation to the sum outstanding.
+This is calculated based on the Bank of England base rate plus 8%.
 This currently equates to £xxx.
 Therefore, the amount to pay as at today currently stands at £xxx.”

 Demand Letter and Letter Before Action Templates